galaxyproject/training-material/topics/proteomics/tutorials/metaquantome-data-creation/tutorial.md

 across multiple experimental conditions. metaQuantome, an open source tool, is available via command line and also accessible via Galaxy platform for reproducible analysis.
 As a first step for metaQuantome analysis, metaproteomics data needs to be made compatible for subsequent analysis.
-With this in mind, we have developed a metaQuantome data generation workflow tutorial that ill help users generate inputs for metaQuantome analysis.
+With this in mind, we have developed a metaQuantome data generation workflow tutorial that will help users generate inputs for metaQuantome analysis.

 ![Workflow](../../images/metaquantomeworkflow.png){: width="75%"}